Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal.md

 - Tachometer signal from the fan is read by the diagnostic tool and is approximately replicated, frequency, in software.
 The simulated tachometer signal is then sent to the boiler control.
 - Signal modifications such as: PWM duty cycle limiting, frequency changing, or duty cycle scaling.
 - The control can convert between pulses per revolution of the tachometer feedback
+- Ability to freeze PWM signal to the fan
+- Ability to set an overriding max and min RPM that will prevent the control from seeing a fan operating above a certain max speed or below a certain min speed.
+- Ability to set a cutoff / turn-on PWM cycle.
+- Ability to cause fan oscillation.
+- Ability to Dampen PWM duty cycle changes that are sent to the fan.

 The following hardware shall be implemented for the three modes: